MahenParameshwar/FRONTEND_TASK/README.md

 - See relevant user information based on their search
 - Switch between light and dark themes
 - Use React and Redux and any UI library of your choice (Preferably Antd) to build the application
-- Once Done Host the website on Netlify or any other hosting service of your choice and submit the link and codebase
+- Once Done Host the website on Netlify or any other hosting service of your choice and submit the link and codebase to techhr@convin.ai

 ### API
 https://api.github.com/users/$username